 By spending quality time with your partner, you will make them feel most loved.
 Your significant other will appreciate the effort and determination you place into planning that time together, where you are mentally present and affectionate.

 If you are not able to clear your mind of distracting thoughts or are unable to keep it a tech-free time together, you won’t make any headway in a relationship.

-Buying or making gifts for your partner to show appreciation.
+Buying or making gifts for your partner to show appreciation is another marriage language.

 Finding gifts for your partner can be hard, but it all seems worth the effort when your partner is touched by your thoughtfulness.
 The feeling of seeing your partner smile is unrivaled, and these gift ideas can be helpful in restoring the passion in your relationship.